To be completed!

 Name: SMILES - Smart, Mobile, Intelligent and Large-Scale Sensing

 URL: to be launched

-Abstract: SMILES is part of the Tec4Growth integrated project .
-The main objectives of this project are the development of sensing and communication technologies, middleware for mobile network, and sophisticated algorithms for knowledge extraction from real‐time data streams for vehicular networks.
-The type of techniques and algorithms that are proposed to be developed in SMILES, e.g., dynamic route computation for fleet‐management and vehicle based sensing, will provide the foundations for new tools that can be used to optimize many aspects of intelligent transportation systems.
+Abstract: SMILES is part of the Tec4Growth integrated project.
+The main objectives of this project are the development of sensing and communication technologies, middleware for the mobile network, and sophisticated algorithms for knowledge extraction from real‐time data streams for vehicular networks.
+The type of techniques and algorithms that are proposed to be developed in SMILES, e.g., dynamic route computation for fleet‐management and vehicle-based sensing, will provide the foundations for new tools that can be used to optimize many aspects of intelligent transportation systems.

 Name: BLUECOM+ - Connecting Humans and Systems at Remote Ocean Areas using Cost-effective Broadband Communications

 Abstract: The BLUECOM+ project aims at developing an innovative communications solution that will enable broadband, cost-effective Internet access at remote ocean areas to regular devices, using standard wireless access technologies such as GPRS/UMTS/LTE and Wi-Fi.

 Name: ENDURE - Enabling Long-Term Deployments of Underwater Robotic Platforms in Remote Oceanic Locations